bUnit-dev/bUnit/docs/csharp-examples.md

         // Arrange
         // Registered the MockJsRuntime in "Loose" mode with the service provider used when rendering components.
         // JsRuntimeMockMode.Loose is the default.
 It configures the mock to just return the default
-        // value for whatever is requested in a InvokeAsync call if no call has explicitly been set up. var jsMock = Services.AddMockJsRuntime();
+        // value for whatever is requested in an InvokeAsync call if no call has explicitly been set up. var jsMock = Services.AddMockJsRuntime();

         // Act - render the WikiSearch component